 Google’s navigation service always had an intelligent parking feature that automatically detects and saves where you have parked your vehicle.
 However, as one might have guessed, it’s not perfect and doesn’t always show up.

-To overcome this, Google Maps recently, in a beta rollout, received the ability for the user to manually feed in the parking location and not blindly rely on the service to automatically make note of this.
+To overcome this, Google Maps recently, in a beta rollout, received the ability for the user to feed in the parking location manually and not blindly rely on the service to automatically make a note of this.
 Here’s how you can use it.

 Steps to Manually Save Parking Location on Google Maps

 - First and foremost, head over to this link and sign up for Google Maps’ beta program.
 Next, update the app from the play store for downloading the version 9.49.

 - Now, launch the app, and tap the current location white icon present on the bottom left.
 Click the blue icon on the map.

 - A menu will pop up, revealing four options.
 Tap “Save your parking.”

 - Your parking has been added.
 For adding further details, touch the white bar which shows up or swipe up from the bottom.

 - Here, you can add notes such as the parking number, time left for the parking meter, and even photos if you’d like to store the spot or just capture the receipt.
 Additionally, you can also share the location with someone else.